 Professor and Chief, Vascular and Endovascular Surgery

 The ACGME-approved, five-year residency program at the University of Minnesota leads to certification in vascular surgery.
-We are approved for one slot in each year of the program, and our first resident will start in July 2020.
+We are approved for one slot in each year of the program, and our first resident began training in July 2020.
 The program is designed to train expert vascular specialists proficient in medical, endovascular and open surgical treatment of patients over the entire spectrum of vascular disease.
 The finishing vascular resident will have had broad exposure to cutting edge technologies and research.
 Graduates will be well prepared to enter practice in the private or academic setting.

 The program includes opportunities for clinical research at all levels.
 Residents are encouraged to choose a research project before the fourth year of training and to work with a faculty research mentor towards publication.
 If the project is accepted for presentation at a local, regional, or national meeting, resident authors will be sponsored to attend the meeting and present their work.